The Government’s expectations of how public sector employers effectively manage employment relations is outlined in a suite of documents comprising:

 The advice needs to be read alongside the Workforce Policy and Pay Guidance.

 Each agency received the advice in a letter tailored to its organisational form.

 See common questions and answers on the Public Service Pay Guidance and further advice from the Public Service Commissioner.

 The Public Service Commissioner (Commissioner) is responsible for the negotiation of collective agreements in the Public Service.
 In practice the powers and functions associated with this are delegated to Public Service chief executives.
 The Public Service Act 2020 also provides a new role for the Commissioner in relation to pay equity claims in the Public Service, similar to the Commissioner’s role in negotiating collective agreements.

 The Commissioner has delegated the functions and powers in respect of both these responsibilities to Public Service chief executives through a single delegation instrument in two parts.

-Further information on pay equity and closing the gender pay gap is available here.
+See further information on pay equity and closing the gender pay gap.

 See www.legislation.govt.nz for copies of the Employment Relations Act 2000 and all other New Zealand statutes.